-February 21, 2018.
+21 February 2018.

-Presentation at the conference “János Kornai 90th birthday ” in Corvinus University of Budapest, Budapest,
+Presentation at the conference “János Kornai 90th birthday ” at Corvinus University of Budapest, Budapest,

-February 21-22, 2018
+21-22 February 2018

-In this paper, we use the public procurement database built by CRCB, which contains data from more than 230,000 public tenders from 1997 to 2017.
+In this paper, we use the public procurement database which contains data from more than 230,000 public tenders from 1997 to 2017.
 The analysis is based on data from 126,330 public procurement contracts from 2010 to 2016.
-The focus of the analysis is public tenders (without framework agreements) won by companies read more
+The focus of the analysis is public tenders (without framework agreements) won by companies related to cronies and read more

-February 13th 2018
+13 February 2018

-One of the aims of CRCB is to improve the trancparency of the Hungarian public procurement and to help the researchers, the journalists and other stakeholders have access to public procurement data.
-Accordingly, we decided to make a part of uncleaned version of public procurement database built by CRCB accessibe and publish some main indicators of public tenders: publication date, name of issuer, name of winner, contract value, number of bidders, and the links of tenders on the Hungarian Public read more
+One of the aims of CRCB is to improve the transparency of the Hungarian public procurement and to help the researchers, the journalists and other stakeholders have access to public procurement data.
+Accordingly, we decided to make a part of uncleaned version of public procurement database built by CRCB accessible and publish some main indicators of public tenders: publication date, name of issuer, name of winner, contract value, number of bidders, and the links of tenders on the Hungarian Public read more

-January 24th 2018
+24 January 2018

 István János Tóth – Miklós Hajdu: Public tenders of Hungarian hospitals on the standard dissection table of the economic analysis.
 Analysis of intensity of competition, corruption risks and price distortion of Hungarian public procurement.
 Budapest: CRCB, January, 2018.